-- A VFD and controller for variable-speed fan operation; or - A multi-speed motor and controller for multi-speed fan operation.
+A VFD and controller for variable-speed fan operation; or

+A multi-speed motor and controller for multi-speed fan operation.

-- ARC-Full products also add a controller with all of the following enabled: - Digital, integrated economizer control with either differential dry-bulb or differential enthalpy with fixed dry-bulb high-limit shutoff; - Demand Control Ventilation with proportional control, based on CO2 sensor reading.
+ARC-Full products also add a controller with all of the following enabled:

+Digital, integrated economizer control with either differential dry-bulb or differential enthalpy with fixed dry-bulb high-limit shutoff; and

+Demand Control Ventilation with proportional control, based on CO2 sensor reading.

-More detailed information is available on the Regional Technical Forum website.
+More detailed information is available on the Regional Technical Forum website Regional Technical Forum website.